-- 1. Charges may be brought against a student by another student or by any college employee.
+- Charges may be brought against a student by another student or by any college employee.
 Any charge, accusation or infraction of the Code, which may subject a student to disciplinary action, must ordinarily be submitted to the Assistant or Associate Dean of Students in writing within five (5) days of the alleged violation.
-However, prior to filing charges formally, any student, staff or faculty may informally consult with the Dean, Associate Dean, or Assistant Dean of Students regarding an alleged infraction of the Code of Conduct and procedures to be followed. - 2.
-When informal (unwritten) charges are brought to the attention of the Dean, Assistant Dean, or Associate Dean of Students the Dean, Assistant Dean, or Associate Dean will determine if formal charges must be filed.
-If formal (written) charges are not required, the Dean will attempt to negotiate a solution between the involved individuals without the imposition of sanctions. - 3.
-When formal charges are filed with or by the Assistant Dean or Associate Dean of Students, the Assistant or Associate Dean of Students will notify the accused student(s), in writing, of the date and time of an initial interview with the Assistant or Associate Dean of Students.
+However, prior to filing charges formally, any student, staff or faculty may informally consult with the Dean of Students regarding an alleged infraction of the Code of Conduct and procedures to be followed. - 2.
+When informal (unwritten) charges are brought to the attention of the Dean of Students, the Dean will determine if formal charges are warranted.
+If formal (written) charges are not warranted, the Dean will attempt to negotiate a solution between the involved individuals without the imposition of sanctions. - 3.
+When formal (written) charges are filed with or by the Dean of Students or designee, the Dean will notify the accused student(s), in writing, of the date and time of an initial interview with the Dean of Students or designee.
 This interview will take place no more than ten (10) business days (Mondays through Fridays when the College is open) following the filing of charges.
-The written notification will be mailed to the student's address of record both by first class mail and by overnight, certified, return receipt requested mail.
-This written notification to the accused student(s) will include a copy of the Student Code of Conduct - 4.
-In cases of serious violations of the Code of Conduct, in which the Dean of Students considers that continued attendance at the College is inconsistent with the safety of the College community, the Dean or his/her designee may impose immediate suspension pending final adjudication of the charges. - 5.
-Prior to the interview date, the Assistant or Associate Dean of Students will gather relevant information concerning the charges from all appropriate sources.
+The written notification will be mailed to the student's address of record by first class mail and/or by overnight, certified, return receipt requested mail.
+This written notification to the accused student(s) will include a copy of the Student Code of Conduct. - 4.
+In cases of serious violations of the Code of Conduct, in which the Dean of Students determines that continued attendance at the College is inconsistent with the safety of the College community, the Dean or his/her designee may impose immediate suspension pending final adjudication of the charges. - 5.
+Prior to the interview date, the Dean of Students will gather relevant information concerning the charges from all appropriate sources.